Khomyachok5/ecommerce/README.md

 == README

 The Benchmark app features functionality typically found in most ecommerce solutions in a very basic way.
-It allows customers to view products and make orders, while administrator possesses privileges to create, update and delete articles.
+It allows customers to view products and make orders, while administrator possesses privileges to create, update and delete products.

 The further sections will guide you through deploying the app and setting up the app:

 == 1.
-Deployment
+Setup

+The following versions of software products were used in this project:

+ruby 2.2.2
+PostgreSQL 9.4

 Clone the repository in a folder of your choice by running git clone command: